 Have you ever slept at an Airport?
-Cramped in between hundreds of people rushing by, or simply trying to kill (lots of) time?
+Being cramped in between hundreds of people rushing by, or merely trying to kill (lots of) time?
 This can be super uncomfortable and having absolutely no privacy can be annoying over time.
 An answer to this is the napcabs Sleeping Boxes I found at Berlin Tegel Airport TXL. napcabs is providing these boxes that can be rented on an hourly basis.
 Recently I had to kill lots of time at Berlin Tegel Airport TXL, was tired and had no plans on what to do in Berlin, with all my luggage and stuff.
 Renting out a napcabs Sleep Box at Berlin Tegel Airport TXL was an absolutely right decision.

-The napcabs airport sleeping cabins are equipped with a 200 x 80 cm bed, a 90 x 65 cm desk (with no separate chair), a wall-mounted TV, a docking station for iPhone and Android devices, a Dual USB charging socket as well as a 230 V power point.
+The napcabs airport sleeping cabins are equipped with a 200 x 80 cm bed, a 90 x 65 cm desk (with no separate chair), a wall-mounted TV, a docking station for iPhone and Android devices, a Dual USB charging socket as well as a 230 V power port.
 There is a Touchscreen outside to operate everything, and also to re-enter if you left for the bathroom or to go shopping downstairs.
 Inside there is another Touchscreen from where you operate everything inside.
 For Light and Music, there is either a Day or Sleeping Mode available, as well as an Alarm Clock if needed.
 More Info can be found on the Airport’s Website.

 In theory, the napcabs Sleeping Boxes are a genius invention.
 Having privacy, an own space to rest and recharge is sometimes so needed at Airports.
 But, to maintain low noise, and an environment with ‘fresh Air’ I’d place them somewhere else at Berlin Tegel Airport.
-I guess it would have been even more silent if the napcabs were placed in an underground parking.
-And, the light needs to be more dimmable, personally, it was just impossible to fall asleep deeply.
+I guess it would have been even more silent if the napcabs were placed in the underground parking.
+And, the light needs to be more dimmable; personally, it was just impossible to fall asleep deeply.
 But still, a great invention.
-They are located at two more locations at Munich Airport MUC, maybe I’ll pass by them in the future.
+They are located at two more locations at Munich Airport MUC; maybe I’ll pass by them in the future.

 Have you ever heard about those Sleeping Boxes?
 Or even tried one, I’d like to know your experience!